surifirstpin/biplus_documentation/docs/Visualization.md

 <center><h1>Visualization</h1></center>

 AcuBi has an ability to create graphics and charts of your data based on the obtained query result.
-Visualization sections displays different type of pictorial representation in the from of charts and graphs based on data retrieved.
+Visualization sections displays different type of pictorial representation of your data with better understanding.

 ## Types of Visualization